caseyfee/caseyfee/README.md

 Behind this passion is a chemical engineer degree and 8 years of enviornmentally and mission focused career moves.

-In my free time you can find me either working with my hands making pottery, carving spoons, moving my body up a mountain, around a dance floor, or completely still in a library book.
+In my free time, you can find me either working with my hands making pottery, carving spoons, moving my body up a mountain, around a dance floor, or completely still in a library book.

 <!-- <div id="header" align="center">
   <img src="https://giphy.com/embed/QL8k5zCiNnoUPaABuY" width="100"/>